Marusko/Race-Timer/README.md

 ## Left side menu :fleur_de_lis:
 ![Left side menu](https://github.com/Marusko/Race-Timer/assets/93376571/ac4c6759-1ee3-4d91-aa4e-8ce7ddbbfd65)
   * **Timer** - Menu for entering event name, type and start time, logo image, and starting the timer
-  * **API Timer** - Menu for entering API link for name and type, logo image, start time, and starting the timer
+  * **API Timer** - Menu for entering API link for name and type, logo image, and starting the timer
   * **Contests** - Menu for adding contests with start times, manually or from API, and editing them
   * **QR code** - Menu for setting or generating QR code
   * **Timer control** - Menu for switching between fullscreen and small timer, and closing the timer